aalanwar/Encrypted-set-based-estimation/README.md

 width=500
 />
 </p>
 Please refer to the paper for more technical details.
-Our Bitex is as follows
+Our Bitex is as follows <br />

 ```
 @misc{alanwar2020privacy,
       title={Privacy Preserving Set-Based Estimation Using Partially Homomorphic Encryption},